tomdoyle87/osmc-linux-installer/AppImage/README.md

 		-skip qtwebchannel \
 		-openssl-runtime

-ubuntu22.04 may require libfuse2 to be installed.
+Ubuntu may require libfuse2 to be installed.